Why Running to Lose Weight is a Bad Idea

 It also allows me to share this opinion from a neutral standpoint because all too often when it comes to running, you have the two extremes: the running junkies who run daily and the strength community who say running ruins your hard-earned “gainzzzz.”

-#1 Jogging is Statistically the Most Harmful Exercise that Modern Humans Can Perform
+Jogging is Statistically the Most Harmful Exercise

 Up to 70% of recreational and competitive runners sustain overuse injuries during any 12 months.